topcoder-platform/tcc-cronos/client_logic_for_msie/trunk/test_files/readme.txt

 5. You may need to change the assembly location in config files.

 6. Problems in running unit test.
+    1) you should set the http://localhost/msie to the directory ./test_fiels/msie and make sure your iis is running
-    Since some test case will use the web browser control, I didn't know Why when the first running the web browser control don't do as expected.
+    2) Since some test case will use the web browser control, I didn't know Why when the first running the web browser control don't do as expected.
        You are recommend to use nunit-gui.exe to run the test.
 And maybe the first running time will be blocked for the web browser control, you need to stop and then re-start again.

-7. And last, Please make sure your IE don't install some other plugins for test.
+    3) Please make sure your IE don't install some other plugins for test.

+7. When nant, make sure resource file also added int build.xml

+8. Change AssemblyKeyFile in the AssemblyInfo.cs as your local directory.

 Thanks